Explosive wildfires across California stoked by fierce winds

 SHAVER LAKE, Calif.
-(AP) — Wildfires raged unchecked across parts of the Western U.S. on Wednesday, with gusty winds forecast to drive flames into new ferocity.
+(AP) — Wildfires raged unchecked across parts of the Western U.S. on Wednesday amid gusty and dry conditions, but forecasters said some weather relief was in sight that could help firefighters who have been overwhelmed by the blazes.

-In California, Diablo winds in the north and Santa Ana winds in the south were stoking unprecedented numbers of fires that have already grown explosively.
+In California, winds stoked unprecedented numbers of fires that have forced rescues and evacuations.
 In Washington, more acres burned in a single day than firefighters usually see all year.
 Fires also forced people to flee in Oregon and Idaho.

+They suffered burns and smoke inhalation, and three were flown to a hospital in Fresno, where one was in critical condition.

-In the past two days, helicopters were used to rescue hundreds of people stranded in the burning Sierra National Forest, where the Creek Fire has destroyed 365 buildings, including at least 45 homes, and 5,000 structures were threatened, fire officials said.
+Over the past three days, helicopters were used to rescue hundreds of people stranded in the burning Sierra National Forest, where a fire has destroyed 365 buildings, including at least 45 homes.
+About 5,000 buildings were threatened, fire officials said.

 Flames threatened the foothill community of Auberry between Shaver Lake and Fresno.

-In Southern California, fires burned in Los Angeles, San Bernardino and San Diego counties, and the forecast called for the arrival of the region’s notorious Santa Anas.
-The hot, dry winds could reach 50 mph at times, forecasters said.
+In Southern California, fires burned in the mountains of Los Angeles, San Bernardino and San Diego counties, with the potential for the region’s notorious Santa Ana winds to push flames out of wilderness and into communities.

 People in a half-dozen foothill communities east of Los Angeles were being told to stay alert because of a fire in the Angeles National Forest.